build-by-Ayush/Assignment_Task_Manager/readme_installation.md

 ## Step 2: Setup Backend (Django REST API)

-1. Create and activate a Python virtual environment:
+1. Navigate to Backend directory and Create and activate a Python virtual environment:

 - Linux/macOS:
   ```